Trevor-Davis/documentation/production-ready-deployment-steps.md

 ### Subscription
 The subscription you plan to use for the deployment.
 You can either create a new subscription or re-use an existing one.

+NOTE: This subscription must be associated with a Microsoft Enterprise Agreement.

 ### Resource Group
 Generally, a new resource group will be created for AVS and it is supporting Azure components, but this is not a requirement.